jesse-r-s-hines/ShellAdventure/README.md

 USER student
 ```

-You can also make your own docker images from scratch if you want to use an entirely different distro of linux for example.
+You can also make your own docker images from scratch if you want to use an entirely different distro of Linux for example.
 You need to make sure that Python3.7+ and the Python packages `dill` and `python-lorem` are installed in the container.

 Example:
 ```Dockerfile